samthor/but-unzip/README.md

 and ~999^ bytes for browsers.

 ^90%+ of browsers support [the decompression API](https://caniuse.com/mdn-api_decompressionstream).
-For the last 10%, you can dynamically import `pako`, adding ~20k.
+For the last 10%, dynamically import `pako`, adding ~20k.

 ## Usage